 For the purpose of the law, people with disabilities are all those whose physical and mental impairments have a substantial and long-term adverse effect on their ability to carry out normal, day-to-day activities.

-This includes those who have progressive conditions such as cancer, HIV and AIDS, multiple sclerosis, muscular dystrophy and who are likely to become increasingly disabled by their illness over time.
+This includes those who have cancer, HIV and multiple sclerosis, and those who have other progressive conditions likely to result in an impairment which has a substantial adverse effect.
 These people become covered by the Act from the time they are diagnosed.

 - Note: A disability may not always be apparent, so it is important not to make assumptions.